 The importance of accurate pulmonary function testing for cardiopulmonary disease

-In 2016, nearly 31 percent of all global fatalities were attributed to Cardiopulmonary Diseases (CVDs).
-Data from the World Health Organization likewise verifies that 81 percent of the 17.9 million CVD deaths were caused by heart attack or stroke.1
+In 2016, nearly 31 percent of all global fatalities were attributed to cardiovascular diseases (CVDs).
+Data from the World Health Organization likewise verifies that 85 percent of the 17.9 million CVD deaths were caused by heart attack or stroke.*

 The link between pulmonary function and cardiovascular disease

-A common risk factor for heart failure (HF) and COPD is cigarette smoking.4 Hence these two conditions coexist frequently in the same patient.
-Moreover, these conditions often present similar symptoms (dyspnea, exercise intolerance, muscle weakness, sleep disturbances, cachexia, and anxiety.)5 This complicates the accurate diagnosis of either condition in a clinical setting.
+A common risk factor for heart failure (HF) and COPD is cigarette smoking.* Hence these two conditions coexist frequently in the same patient.
+Moreover, these conditions often present similar symptoms (dyspnea, exercise intolerance, muscle weakness, sleep disturbances, cachexia, and anxiety).* This complicates the accurate diagnosis of either condition in a clinical setting.

-Cardiopulmonary interactions are a critical component of HF6.
-In fact, there have been many reports which point towards the following:
+Cardiopulmonary interactions are a critical component of HF.* In fact, there have been many reports which point towards the following:

 - The significance of pulmonary congestion in HF